gustavoisensee/studies/README.md

 The aim of this project is to learn some concept of rails api

 ## Requirements

-* make sure you have ruby 2.6.2 or highier
+Please make sure you have the following tools installed

+* ruby 2.6.2 or higher
-* aslso rails 6.0.0 or highier
+* rails 6.0.0 or higher
+* sqlite3 3.28.0 or higher

 ## Running
+After installation of all tools above, clone the project and run:

 * `rails server`